aspiwack/ocaml-heavn/README.md

     - There are no handlers for tags
     - It doesn't define edn element equality
         - Sets and maps allow duplicate keys
-    - An alternative implementation for _heaven_ would have been to reuse the parser from ocaml-edn, and implement the data model and tag handlers as a second pass on the syntax tree it produces.
+    - An alternative implementation for _heavn_ would have been to reuse the parser from ocaml-edn, and implement the data model and tag handlers as a second pass on the syntax tree it produces.